doctypehuman/sql/README.md

 ### Like Operator

 The `Like` operator is used with the `WHERE` clause to search for a particular pattern in a column.
-A pattern is formed by using wildcards.
-The most common wildcards that are used with the `Like` operator are *%* and *_* The % sign represents zero,one or multiple characters.
+A pattern is formed by using wild cards.
+The most common wild cards that are used with the `Like` operator are *%* and *_* The % sign represents zero,one or multiple characters.
 The _ represents a single character.

 MSAccess uses an asterisk instead of the percent sign and a question mark in place of the underscore.